 - Keep your card in sight.
 When paying for items or a bill, keep an eye on your card until it’s safely returned.

-How to prepare before traveling to Australia
+6 tips to prepare your finances before traveling to Australia

 - Get a card without foreign transaction fees.
 Save on unnecessary fees with a card designed for the frequent traveler.